 - Fall risk

-As the disease progresses, cerebellar degeneration increases, symptoms get worse, and many patients will experience a decrease in muscle coordination, which includes control over their legs and movement.
-As such, they need to use a cane, walker, or wheelchair to get around.
+As the disease progresses, cerebellar degeneration increases, symptoms get worse, and many patients will experience decreased muscle coordination, including control over their legs and movement.
+As such, they must use a cane, walker, or wheelchair to get around.
 In addition, the immune system is often weakened by ataxia, thus leading to complications like heart problems, diabetes, lung infections, and cancer.

 Causes of Ataxia

 There are different types of ataxia, the most common one being Friedreich’s ataxia.
 Others include spinocerebellar ataxia, gluten ataxia, episodic Ataxia, and AOA2.
 Some of the different types of ataxia include:

 - Acquired through injury or illness such as brain injury caused by an accident, spinal cord injury, stroke, brain tumors